Reshade Effect Shader Toggler (R.E.S.T)

 Screenshot of the game folder with the add-on installed.

-Make sure you have ReShade installed and the add-on file in the correct location.
+Make sure ReShade is installed and the add-on file is in the correct spot.

 Launching the Game and Add-on

-Start the game, and ReShade should load with the add-on enabled.
+Start the game.
+ReShade should load with the add-on active.
 You can find the add-on in the Add-on Tab:

 ../../_images/rest1.png